WorkTime – employee monitoring software

-GDPR compliance is about protecting personal data of EU citizens that is necessary and appropriate to collect.
+GDPR compliance is about reforming personal data in the EU and even across the world

 WorkTime provides user activity details necessary to satisfy GDPR requirements.
 By logging user activity, WorkTime creates a detailed event log file satisfying the requirement of evidence of any supervisory authority.

-The challenge of ensuring security of personal data.
+The challenge of ensuring the security of personal data

-According to GDPR, personal data includes any information “that can be used to directly or indirectly identify the person.
+According to GDPR, personal data includes any information “that can be used directly or indirectly to identify a person.
 It can be anything from a name, a photo, an email address, bank details, posts on social networking websites, medical information, or a computer IP address.”
-The mentioned data must be stored properly and protected, regardless of where the data, or the company processing or controlling the data resides.
+The mentioned data must be stored properly and protected, regardless of where the data or the company processing or controlling the data resides.

 To avoid these penalties a company must be able to demonstrate:

-WorkTime helps companies to satisfy the GDPR requirements related to proper collecting and storing the data monitored by WorkTime products.
-It does so by recording and providing access to detailed user activity data – both within applications used to process personal data, as well as in any other application.
+“With the help of WorkTime products, companies can comply with the GDPR requirements concerning collecting and storing data properly.
+WorkTime records and provides access to detailed user activity data – both within applications used to process personal data, as well as in any other application.

 All activity data is searchable, making it easy for the DPO, an auditor, or IT to ﬁnd any actions.
 Reports can be generated in seconds.